JustinMi/JustinMi.github.io/_posts/2017-04-28-migrating-sql-databases.md

 First, we will download and set up MySQL using [instructions here.](https://dev.mysql.com/doc/refman/5.7/en/osx-installation.html) I used the [native package installer](https://dev.mysql.com/doc/refman/5.7/en/osx-installation-pkg.html) rather than the TAR.
 Once MySQL is installed, we will [set up a launch daemon that allows MySQL to start up on system/terminal launch.](https://dev.mysql.com/doc/refman/5.7/en/osx-installation-launchd.html). _Make sure to save the temporary root password they give you!_

+After you finish installing, double check that your server is running.
+On macOS, you can do this my going to System Preferences > MySQL.

 Try running `mysql` in terminal.
 You might get an error like "command not found".
 If so, in terminal, configure your computer's `$PATH` so it recognizes `mysql` as an exectutable:
 ```shell